 Important: Defining a child or young person as having SEN does not mean that they will automatically be placed on the SEN register (see below).
 It may be the case that, should they not meet criteria for this, they will be monitored and that, should their progress dictate, they will be placed on the register at some future point.
 Equally, if a registered student who has received SEN support becomes able to make the expected progress without further SEN support, the student will be removed from the SEN register.

-In regards to primary school students, the SENCO is invited to review meetings of pupils in Year 5 in our feeder schools and gains knowledge of future cohorts in this way.
-Further information is gathered during visits by the SENCO and Transition Co-ordinator in the Summer term prior to transfer to Siddal Moor Sports College.
+In regards to primary school students, the SENCO is invited to review meetings of pupils in Year 5/6 and gain knowledge of future cohorts in this way.
+Further information is gathered during visits by the SENCO and Transition Co-ordinator in the summer term prior to transfer to Siddal Moor Sports College.

 What are the school’s strengths in working with disabled pupils?